 This course focuses on the principles of effective speech communication in small group and one-to-one relationships.
 Theory and practice of interpersonal communication are studied and applied to a variety of life situations.
 The course focuses on perception, self-concept, listening, conflict, language, nonverbal communication and culture as they relate to interpersonal relationships.
-3 hrs.lecture/wk.
-This course may be offered as a Learning Communities (LCOM) section, see current credit schedule for LCOM details.
+3 hrs. lecture/wk.

-SPD 120H HON:Interpersonal Communicat.
-(1 Hour)
+SPD 120H HON: Interpersonal Communication (1 Hour)